rnem/aws/practice-questions/AWS-Certified-Security-Specialty/practice-exam-01.md

 15. Edge Services Security - Mr Thompson's company is hosting a public-facing web application on AWS.
 The application is experiencing a significant increase in traffic and he is concerned about potential DoS attacks.
 What combination of AWS services should Mr Thompson implement to protect his application from external threats while ensuring minimal impact on the user experience?
     - A) Configure AWS Direct Connect to provide a private connection and implement Amazon S3 to store web traffic logs for analysis
     - B) Enable AWS WAF to filter incoming traffic and implement AWS VPN to secure communication between the application and users
-    - C) Use AWS Guard for threat detection and AWS Config to monitor changes to the application's infrastructure
+    - C) Use AWS GuardDuty for threat detection and AWS Config to monitor changes to the application's infrastructure
     - D) Use AWS Shield for DDoS protection and configure Amazon CloudFront to distribute traffic to edge locations for faster response times

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): D
 		<br><br>
 		Explanation: To protect against DoS attacks and minimize their impact on user experience, Mr Thompson should use AWS Shield for DDoS protection and Amazon CloudFront to distribute traffic to edge locations.
 Shield provides automatic protection against DoS attacks, and CloudFront helps distribute traffic, reduce latency, and improve the overall performance of the application, especially during high traffic periods.
 Direct Connect and S3 is primarily focused on private connectivity and storage, which does not address DoS mitigation or web traffic performance.
 WAF and VPN offer some protection against malicious traffic, but VPN isn't designed for scalable traffic distribution like CloudFront, and WAF alone doesn't protect against larger scale DoS attacks.
-Guard and Config focuses on threat detection and configuration monitoring but doesn't provide direct DDoS protection or improve traffic distribution.
+GuardDuty and Config focuses on threat detection and configuration monitoring but doesn't provide direct DDoS protection or improve traffic distribution.
     </details>

 16. Data Protection and Cryptography - Mr Sullivan's company processes highly sensitive financial data in their AWS environment.
 He needs to ensure that data at rest and in transit is encrypted according to the best security practices.
 Which combination of AWS services should Mr Sullivan use to ensure robust encryption of sensitive data both at rest and during transmission?